A gold retailer shows his jewellery at Madinat Zayed Gold Centre in Abu Dhabi. Victor Besa / The National

 Gold, which is widely viewed as a hedge against inflation, rose 1.67 per cent to $5,072.62 an ounce, data from GoldPrice.org showed.

-This has extended a rally that drove up gold prices about 18 per cent this year as investors seek a safe haven in precious metals.
+This has extended a rally that drove up prices about 18 per cent this year as investors seek a safe haven in precious metals.

-Last week, gold recorded its best week since the financial crisis in 2008.
+Gold has just recorded its best week since the financial crisis in 2008.

-“These are the continued reserve demand from emerging markets' central banks, robust retail demand, plus inflows stemming from concerns over the fragile geopolitical environment, and a pickup in momentum behind the ‘sell America’ trade accelerating outflows from the dollar,” Mr Brown said.
+“These are the continued reserve demand from emerging markets' central banks, robust retail demand, plus inflows stemming from concerns over the fragile geopolitical environment and a pickup in momentum behind the ‘sell America’ trade accelerating outflows from the dollar,” Mr Brown said.

 The intense safe-haven demand has been caused by the administration of US President Donald Trump’s erratic trade policies, notably tariff threats against Canada this weekend, as well as “unconventional” foreign policy moves in Greenland and Venezuela, said Samer Hasn, senior market analyst at XS.com.